sarah-quinones/faer-rs/book/dev_guide.typ

 #outline()

 == Introduction
-_`faer-rs`_ is a general-purpose linear algebra library for the Rust programming language.
+_`faer-rs`_ is a general-purpose linear algebra library for the Rust programming language, with a focus on correctness, portability, and performance.
-With a focus on correctness, portability, and performance.
-In this book, we'll be assuming version `0.15.0` of the library.
+In this book, we'll be assuming version `0.16.0` of the library.

 _`faer`_ is designed around a high level API that sacrifices some amount of performance and customizability in exchange for ease of use, as well as a low